-Problem-solving skills
+- Problem-solving skills

-- Research skills and the use of modern online electronic sources and databases
+- The use of modern online electronic sources and databases

 - Manage time and prioritise workloads

-Assessments are based wholly on course work, assignments and a work-based report submitted by learners.
+Assessments are based wholly on coursework and/or assignments submitted by learners.

 - Applicants for this Final year Top-Up programme will be expected to have 240 UK credits or 120 ECTS credits equivalent to 2 academic years of study OR

 - Demonstrate English language proficiency in order to participate in the programme taught in English.
 Proficiency can be recognised based on completion of any programme with a minimum duration of 6 months and taught and assessed in the English Language or IELTS 5.0 or equivalent.

 Advanced Standing/ Exemptions/ Credits Transfer (APL)

 Consideration for the above for students admitted onto the programme may be considered either at the beginning of a programme, or beyond the beginning of a programme, through an assessment of that student’s prior learning, whether certificated or un-certificated.
-The process for making such a decision is known as the Accreditation of Prior Learning (APL) is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.
+The process for making such a decision known as the Accreditation of Prior Learning (APL) is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.

 Where cohorts of students are to be admitted with advanced standing on a regular basis, the arrangement should be subject to an Academic Progression Agreement.

-The Top Up BA (Hons) in Business Administration consist of 4 taught modules each accruing 10 ECTS credits and a Research Project of 20 ECTS credits totaling 60 ECTS credits.
+The Top Up BA (Hons) in Business Administration consist of 6 taught modules, each accruing 10 ECTS credits tottaling 60 ECTS credits.

-The four Common Core Modules has 10 ECTS credits each for
+The six Common Core Modules have 10 ECTS credits each for

 - Business Planning for New Venture